-- (3) Discharges: Employees shall be given written notice of discharge, a copy of which shall be provided the bargaining agent. - (4) Change in Job Titles or Classification: Notice of any intent to add or delete classifications or job titles shall be given by the employer to the bargaining agent.
+(1) Change in Job Titles or Classifications

+Notice of any intent to add or delete classifications or job titles shall be given by the employer to the bargaining agent.
 No employee shall be reclassified or reallocated to a lower classification until the employer has notified the bargaining agent sufficiently in advance to allow comment or appeal.